Sergix/sergix.net/src/pages/blog/hope.md

 From the aperture of my being I gaze
 Upon the dust of the earth,
-Reminding myself of the vale
+Reminding myself of the dust
 From which I came.

 My home resides not between the walls